-Viewers Question Johannah Duggar’s Health After Christmas Photos
+Viewers Question Johannah Duggar’s Health After Christmas Photos [Opinion]

 Is Johannah Duggar okay?
-It’s not unusual for viewers to wonder about one Duggar child or another’s well-being, particularly when greeted by a photo showing some apparent injury, or a video clip showing a behavior some interpret as odd.
+It’s not unusual for viewers to wonder about one Duggar child or another’s well-being, particularly when greeted by a photo showing some apparent injury or a video clip showing a behavior some interpret as odd.
 Josie Duggar’s developmental states have been publicly scrutinized, Isaiah Dillard’s face watched for black eyes, and the older children’s schooling has been questioned.

-This time, though, the questions raised are about eleven-year-old Johannah Duggar.
+This time, though, the questions raised are about 11-year-old Johannah Duggar.
 She’s the third-oldest Duggar daughter still living at home, and the oldest minor girl.
 She’s also the oldest girl to follow a line of half a dozen brothers, with a gap of eight years between her and the nearest older sister, Joy-Anna.

-This placement in the birth order has been mentioned by the Duggar family as having an effect on Johanna — leading her to be more of a ‘tomboy’ than some of the other Duggar sisters.
-The Duggar Family Blog‘s recap of an episode taking place around Johannah’s 10th birthday describes the time as a transition period, with Johannah spending less time with her brothers, and more time doing things the family approves as feminine.
+This placement in the birth order has been mentioned by the Duggar family as having an effect on Johanna — leading her to be more of a “tomboy” than some of the other Duggar sisters.
+The Duggar Family Blog’s recap of an episode taking place around Johannah’s 10th birthday describes the time as a transition period, with Johannah spending less time with her brothers and more time doing things the family approves as feminine.

-When Jill Duggar Dillard wished Johannah a happy birthday back in October via Instagram post, there was a small uproar among followers — Johannah had on her forehead what appeared to be several small scrapes or scratches.
-Duggar fans and anti-fans quibbled over whether the marks were from acne, abuse, or the result of the same ‘tomboy’ behavior the Duggars have ascribed to Johannah — simply normal childhood play.
+When Jill Duggar Dillard wished Johannah a happy birthday back in October via an Instagram post, there was a small uproar among followers — Johannah had on her forehead what appeared to be several small scrapes or scratches.
+Duggar fans and anti-fans quibbled over whether the marks were from acne, abuse, or the result of the same tomboy behavior the Duggars have ascribed to Johannah — simply normal childhood play.

 Happy birthday hannie!
 We ❤️you!